kristofhracza/vatican-library/content/posts/One More Year, One Fewer IQ Point—The Collapse of Civilisation as We Know It.md

 2 year old information (which is often misspelt and poorly explained) is not acceptable.
 Technology evolves day-by-day.
 Yet the universities teach year-old syntax and modules.
 I understand basic languages like C or Java might not change as much, but it would still be nice to update the PowerPoint so that it describes the latest versions and features of a software.

-Professors not knowing what they're doing is a HUGE issue.
+Professors not knowing what they're doing is a **HUGE** issue.
 I myself had to send back 2-3 of my assignments because the professor didn't understand my explanation that was of a higher level.
 I'm no genius, but the fact that a professor or a marker doesn't mark an assignment properly should be a great red flag.

 The causation of this can stem from two things.
 One, as I've mentioned it previously, is the pay.
 Underpaid staff are not motivated, which makes sense.
 Two is that the professor is so short on knowledge that if there's a better explanation than what their own mind is able to comprehend, they'll automatically mark it as wrong.

 This most likely comes from the lack of interest that they have in the field or the fact that they don't make as much money as they deserve.
 These professors are not trained by the university, and they most likely won't train themselves because of the aforementioned issues.
 Given the lack of motivation and the fall in work ethic, most teachers *(usually I don't refer to them as professors since I don't think they live up to the title of being one)* don't even teach.
 They read the PowerPoint slides and finish the lecture.
 If a genuine question arises from a student, they might just answer by saying, *"Google it!"*.
-Yes, I've heard that exact sentence come from these so-called "professors.".
+Yes, I've heard that exact sentence come from these so-called *"professors."*.

 Professors should be vetted the same way as students are, and their pay should be increased!